HAlejandro88/calculate-probabilities/README.md

 ## Running calculateProbabilities function

-- Change teh input value in the function and then run the next command
+- Change the input value in the function and then run the next command
 ```bash
 $ npm run start:challenge
 ```